GoogleCloudPlatform/cluster-toolkit/docs/vm-images.md

 [hpcimage]: https://cloud.google.com/blog/topics/hpc/introducing-hpc-vm-images

 ## Ubuntu
-The HPC Toolkit supports Ubuntu based VM images in the majority of our modules, with a couple exceptions:
+The HPC Toolkit officially supports Ubuntu based VM images in the majority of our modules, with a couple exceptions:

 * [htcondor-configure]: Only provides support for the HPC CentOS 7 image.
 * [nfs-server]: Only provides support for CentOS 7 images for the server itself.